bathl01/CryptoClustering_19/README.md

 In this challenge, you’ll use your knowledge of Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.

-## Before You Begin
-Create a new repository for this project called CryptoClustering.
-Do not add this homework to an existing repository.

-Clone the new repository to your computer.

-Push your changes to GitHub.

-## Files
-Download the following files to help you get started:

-Module 19 Challenge filesLinks to an external site.

 ## Instructions
 Rename the Crypto_Clustering_starter_code.ipynb file as Crypto_Clustering.ipynb.